Skip to main content

 Delete

-If you no longer need a blueprint, you can remove it through the blueprint overview page.
+If you no longer need a blueprint, delete it from the blueprint overview page.

 Blueprint - Manage - Delete Blueprint